marshallswain/feathers-pinia/docs/guide/setup.md

 Pinia's well-designed architecture allows it to be modular while also functioning as a central store.
 This means that we don't have to register each service's store in a central location.
 Here's are the recommended steps for setting up Feathers-Pinia:

-## Install Pinia
+## Install Pinia and Feathers-Pinia

-Install these packages using your preferred package manager:
+Install these packages using your preferred package manager.
+Until version 1.0.0, it's recommended that you add a `~` in front of the version number for Feathers-Pinia to only get patch releases.

 ```
 pinia feathers-pinia